mac999/llm-media-art-demo/README.md

 ## Media Art Examples with Python
 ---
 This repository contains example scripts and resources for Media Art Study with LLM, focusing on creative coding and sound generation using Python.
 The tools covered include **p5**, **Sonic Pi (using `python-sonic`)**, and **Ollama**.
-In reference, this is for the purpose of studying in A.DAT media art group in South Korea (2025.1).
+In reference, this is for the purpose of studying in A.DAT media art group, South Korea (2025.1).

 ## Overview